Pattern Day Trader Workaround – 10 Actionable Tips & Tricks

 This is where analysis gets tricky.
-Remember, the pattern day trader rule only applies to margin accounts (recommended read: What is buying on margin).
-It also applies when day trading penny stocks and independently from your day trading strategies like the gap and go strategy.
+Remember, the pattern day trader rule only applies to margin accounts.
+It also applies when day trading penny stocks and independently from your day trading strategies.
 The rule depends only on your trading activity.

 Most brokerage trades function like this:

 - Order filled

 The T+2 is key.
 Trades take two business days to settle.
 This is where the brokerage transfers cash from your account to the seller, and transfers securities from the sellers account to you.

 When day trading, transactions occur so fast that you’ve already bought and sold the stock – or other asset – before an official settlement can take place.
 So, while day trading is not prohibited in a cash account, the freeriding rule makes life very difficult.

 How to Day Trade with Less Than $25,000